Jeremy-Benik/Jeremy-Benik/README.md

 ### Hi there

 My name is Jeremy Benik.
 I am a graduate research assistant at San Jose State University in the meteorology department.
-I am a part of the Wildfire Interdisciplinary Research Center (WIRC) and I work in the wildfire modeling department under Dr. Adam Kochanski.
+I am a part of the Wildfire Interdisciplinary Research Center (WIRC) and I work in the wildfire modeling department under Dr. Adam Kochanski where we use WRF-SFIRE to run large-scale simulations on wildfires.
 I received my Bachelors of Science in Atmospheric Science from the University of Nevada, Reno.
 I also received two minors in Mathematics and Geography.

 I am currently working on analyzing the fire-inducued circulations during the FireFlux2 experimental burn, installing wrfxpy on NASA HPC's, implementing the Balbi rate of spread model into WRF-SFIRE, and implementing the 40 Scott and Burgen fuel categories into WRF-SFIRE.